joshualevitas/497_HW1/README.md

 [Please describe how you organized and used the datasets provided, the operation of your FFNN and hyper-parameter settings.
 Present the learning curves for training and test perplexity, and report Fakes Detection results in a confusion matrix with labeled axes.
 Please discuss any limitations of your approach and possible solutions.
 Please do not exceed one page for this.]

+We organized the datasets into subsets of training sets and validation / testing.
+For each of the sets containing both real and fake biographies (hereafter called "mixed"), we split the corpus using the "<start_bio>...<end_bio>" tags, considering everything in between as a standalone biography.

 ## 2. LSTM